iden3/docs/mkdocs/docs/protocol/spec.md

 The `IdS` (Identity State) is calculated by concatenating the roots of the three user trees:
 - `IdS`: `H(ClR || ReR || RoR)`where `H` is the Hash function defined by the Identity Type (for example, Poseidon).

-All trees are SMT (Sparse Merkle Trees) and use the hash function defined by the Identity Type.
+All trees are SMT (sparse Merkle trees) and use the hash function defined by the Identity Type.
 - Leaves in `ClT` (Claims Tree) are claims ((4 + 4) * 253 bits = 253 bytes)

 See [**Claim Structure**](https://github.com/iden3/docs/blob/master/mkdocs/docs/protocol/spec.md#structure)